oracle/docker-images/NoSQL/README.md

 ```
 Note: the value provided for `-host` must match the name used when starting the container.

-If you want to run the NoSQL command to ping the kvlite store from another container:
+If you want to run the NoSQL command to ping the KVLite store from another container:

 ```shell
 docker run --rm -ti --link kvlite:store oracle/nosql:ce \